jetstarfish5599/Coal-Lab-Project/README.md

 Create a new Empty Project.

 Follow the instructions from Kip Irvine's "Assembly Language for x86 Processors" textbook to link the Irvine32 library and set up the project properties for MASM.
+Similarly you can also do this via following the method provided in Coal Lab 1 by Sir Jahanzaib on GCR.

 Add the Code:

 Add the snake_game.asm (or your file's name) to the project's "Source Files".